 What is included in UX & Product Design?

-A scoped read of how things work today, a written plan you can approve, and delivery checkpoints with one named lead.
+A scoped read of how things work today, a written plan you can approve, and delivery checkpoints you can inspect.
 We do not hand you a deck and disappear.

 User flows, Figma reviews, and testable UX before a single production component ships.
 Built for stakeholders who cannot afford a fourth redesign.